 Professor Jingping Xu has been working on the research of oceanic turbidity currents for many years.
 He is very appreciative of the opportunity to ride the "Jiaolong" to the seafloor thousands of meters deep, to observe and measure the turbidity currents and sediments and collect samples in the most precise way.
 These observations and sampling tasks are almost impossible to do by traditional ship-borne methods.

-"Jiaolong" – a pride and dream come true for marine scientists
+"Jiaolong" – pride and a dream come true for marine scientists

 The "Jiaolong" is supported by the National High Technology Research and Development Program (also known as 863).
 It is the first deep submersible vehicle designed and assembled in China.
 It successfully completed 1000 m, 3000 m, 5000 m and 7000 m sea trials between 2009 and 2012.
 In June 2012, the Chinese manned diving record of 7062 meters was set in the Marianas Trench, which is also the underwater diving depth record for the world's submersibles in similar classes.
 The "Jiaolong" can be used in the vast area that accounts for 99.8 % of the world's ocean, which is of great significance for China to explore and utilize the deep-sea resources.
-It has the functions of maneuvering, hovering, precise positioning and sitting slope on deep-sea mounts, ocean ridges, basins, hydrothermal vents and other complex seabeds; fine measurements of bedforms in small areas; fixed point acquisition of samples of water, sediment, mineralogical nodules, and biological specimen and assessment of the coverage, abundance, and so on of biological and polymetallic nodules by video and photo.
-Scientific exploration of marine geology, marine geophysics, marine geochemistry, marine environment and marine life can all be effectively carried out on “Jiaolong”.
+It has the functions of maneuvering, hovering, precise positioning and sitting slope on deep-sea mounts, ocean ridges, basins, hydrothermal vents, and other complex seabeds; fine measurements of bedforms in small areas; fixed point acquisition of samples of water, sediment, mineralogical nodules, and biological specimen and assessment of the coverage, abundance, and so on of biological and polymetallic nodules by video and photo.
+Scientific exploration of marine geology, marine geophysics, marine geochemistry, marine environment, and marine life can all be effectively carried out on “Jiaolong.”

 Understanding the "Debris Flow" on the Seafloor - the oceanic Turbidity Current